 It’s better for you and will keep you from saying things that can be used against you.
 If someone asks, “Did you cause the accident?”, say, “I’m not sure.”
 Even if the other driver says “Yes!” don’t change your story until after consulting with your personal injury attorney and insurance representative.

 You can admit fault later in court if necessary (if it gets to that point).
 You should always consult with a personal injury lawyer regarding car accident laws before making any admissions on behalf of yourself or your insurance—even if they’re off the record!

 Don’t accept a settlement offer right away from the other party’s insurance.

-Accepting the first offer you receive from insurance is not in your best interest.
-Many people feel pressured to accept an offer from car insurance companies so they can get on with their life.
-This is understandable, but it’s essential for you to understand that accepting the first offer from insurance does not mean you will be paid the proper compensation you deserve.
-Typically, insurance companies want to settle each claim as quickly as possible because they don’t want to be responsible if the case goes to court and a judge rules against them, or they may just want some closure so they can move on with their life as well.
-Insurance reps are people too after all.
+Accepting the first offer you receive from an insurance company is not in your best interest.
+Many people feel pressured to accept an offer from car insurance companies so they can get on with their lives.
+This is understandable, but it’s essential for you to understand that accepting the first offer from your insurance company does not mean you will be paid the proper compensation you deserve.
+Typically, insurance companies want to settle each claim as quickly as possible because they don’t want to be responsible if the case goes to court and a judge rules against them, or they may just want some closure so they can move on with their lives as well.
+Insurance reps are people too, after all.

 Further, during these insurance negotiations, your lawyer must present your case to insurance representatives (as well as a judge) in a way that compels them to settle.
 To accomplish this, information and evidence must show that the other party was liable for the damage to you, your vehicle, and your bank account due to rising car insurance rates, repair fees for your vehicle, medical expenses, etc.